 When all the configuration parameters are set correctly and saved to the device, you can perform a Backup to File and/or to an External storage device (BM100, etc.).
-See par.
-Backup and Restore Through DL.CODE.
+See "Backup and Restore Through DL.CODE" on page 161.

 An improvement in the Matrix N Family readers allows them to contain several configurations or jobs in permanent memory.